pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/Interview/14-post_object.md

 > - Post Status (published, draft, pending, etc.)
 > - Author Information
 > - Timestamps (creation, last modified)

->
+❗️❗️❗️ The Post Object in WordPress is essentially a <u>**PHP Object** that is an instance of the `WP_Post` class.</u> It provides a standard format for handling post data and making it easy for developers to access and manipulate.

-### 2. Core Concepts of the Post Object
+#### Core Concepts of the Post Object

-❗️❗️❗️ The Post Object in WordPress is essentially a **PHP Object** that is an instance of the `WP_Post` class.
-It provides a standard format for handling post data and making it easy for developers to access and manipulate.
 Here are the core concepts:

 > - **Post Types**: Posts can be standard blog posts, pages, attachments, revisions, or custom post types. <u>Each type is an instance of the Post Object.</u>
 > - **Post Statuses**: WordPress posts can have various statuses, such as `publish`, `draft`, `pending`, `private`, and `trash`.